arvicco/rippler/README.md

     $ rippler monitor streams:[ledger,transactions]

-This one monitors Ripple transactions in real-time similar to #ripple-watch.
+This one monitors Ripple transactions in real-time similar to #ripple-watch, but more interesting since it shows known account names instead of opaque addresses.
 Ctrl-C to stop it.

 ## Contacts database